orcfax/docs/docs/developer-manual/deployments.md

 # Protocol deployments

-Signposting current and historical deployments of the Orcfax protocol.
-The hashes can be used to navigate Orcfax fact-statements and archival packages on Cardano and Arweave blockchains.
+The following documents current and historical deployments of the Orcfax protocol.
+The hashes can be used to navigate Orcfax Fact Statements and archival packages on Cardano and Arweave blockchains.

 This document serves as a reference for historical access to Orcfax data.
 Integrators should consult the [integrator docs][consume] for an explanation